Annie J. Daniel, PhD

 Institute for Healthcare Education Leadership and Professionals

-Her research interests include: Barriers that prevent African American students from entering professional & graduate degree programs, Effects of mentoring on retention, preparedness, and success of African American students in higher education, Deviance when using the Internet, social media, and technology, and Causes and consequences of ineffective use of technology in education.
-She earned her PhD in Vocational Education from LSU in Baton Rouge, LA.
+Her research interests include Barriers that prevent African American students from entering professional & graduate degree programs, Effects of mentoring on retention, preparedness, and success of African American students in higher education, Deviance when using the Internet, social media, and technology, and Causes and consequences of ineffective use of technology in education.